 The ratio of debt to income is a tool lenders use to calculate how much of your income can be used for a monthly home loan payment after all your other monthly debts are met.

-For the most part, conventional loans require a qualifying ratio of 28/36.
+Typically, conventional mortgages require a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
-Recurring debt includes payments on credit cards, car loans, child support, and the like.
+The second number is what percent of your gross income every month which can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, vehicle loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Loan Qualifying Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Loan Qualifying Calculator.

-Don't forget these ratios are only guidelines.
-We will be thrilled to help you pre-qualify to help you determine how much you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to go over pre-qualification to determine how much you can afford.

 Hawk Mortgage Group can answer questions about these ratios and many others.
 Give us a call at (443) 619-7900.